Skip to content

 make BOARD=iotlab-m3

 Besides typical targets like clean, all, or doc, RIOT provides the special targets flash and term to invoke the configured flashing and terminal tools for the specified platform.
-These targets use the variable PORT for the serial communication to the device.
-Neither this variable nor the targets flash and term are mandatory for the native port.
+These targets use the variable PORT for the serial communication to the device, which defaults to /dev/ttyACM0 and /dev/tty.usbmodem* on Linux and macOS, respectively. (source).
+Setting MOST_RECENT_PORT=1 enables a more sophisticated serial port selection algorithm, which selects the most recently connected serial port whose metadata matches the board’s known properties.

 Unless specified otherwise, make will create an elf-file as well as an Intel hex file in the bin folder of your application directory.